intersystems-community/IRIS-ExternalTable/README.md

 ## Configuration

-^ET.Config("LocalDir") global can be used to set common path part for table configuration files and EXT.LocalFile based locations.
+^EXT.Config("LocalDir") global can be used to set common path part for table configuration files and EXT.LocalFile based locations.

 For instance, if the full path to your table config is `/home/irisowner/config/mytable.json` and data is located in `/home/irisowner/data/mydata.csv`, then setting:
 ```
-set ^ET.Config("LocalDir")="/home/irisowner/"
+set ^EXT.Config("LocalDir")="/home/irisowner/"
 ```
 would allow you to refer to them as:
 ```